-To conduct our RCOI, we engaged with all of our direct hardware product suppliers for our Creative Finishing product group and Delcam.
-We hired a consultant to engage with all of our direct 3D printer component suppliers.
+To conduct our RCOI, we engaged with all of our direct hardware product suppliers for our 3D printer, Creative Finishing product group and Delcam.
 We made inquiries of those suppliers about the country of origin of the Necessary Conflict Minerals in their supply chain using the Conflict Minerals Reporting Template ("CMRT") developed by the Conflict-Free Sourcing Initiative ("CFSI").
-In our supplier engagement, we provided information and offered assistance about the specifics of the SEC's conflict minerals rule.
+In our supplier engagement, we provided information and offered assistance about the specifics of the SEC's Rule.
 We followed up with the suppliers who were either non-responsive or provided incomplete or inconsistent responses.
-We received responses from approximately 81% of the suppliers that we requested to complete a CMRT.
+We received responses from approximately 64% of the suppliers that we requested to complete a CMRT.
+Suppliers of components for the Creative Finishing and Delcam products previously were notified that we would cease purchasing their components since we would discontinue selling PC based workstations, 3D orthotic scanners and custom jewelry and coins.
+Several of those suppliers did not complete CMRTs as requested as we were no longer purchasing their components.